samsquire/relational-state-machines/README.md

 # relational state machines

+This idea was the idea that we can think of state machines as **relations** like a table in a database.

+They can collectively become **true** or **false**.

-This is the beginnings of a parser to parse a state formulation described in [ideas4, 558.
+This is also the beginnings of a parser to parse a state formulation described in [ideas4, 558.
 State machine formulation](https://github.com/samsquire/ideas4#558-state-machine-formulation).

 The state machine formulation looks like this: